jbeluch/xbmcswift2/docs/quickstart.rst

 xbmcswift2 prints log messages to STDERR, so you can hide them by appending ``2>/dev/null`` to the previous command..
 Below the logs we can see a simple display of our listitems, in this case a single item.

+See :ref:`commandline` for a more detailed explanation of running on the command line.

 URL Routing